London show fetes Italian fashion designer Valentino

-LONDON (Reuters) - The Oscar dress worn by Julia Roberts and a frock for Audrey Hepburn are just two tantalizing items out of the dozens of sumptuous pieces gathered for a new show in London celebrating Italian designer Valentino Garavani’s 50 years in fashion.
+LONDON, Nov 29 (Reuters) - The Oscar dress worn by Julia Roberts and a frock for Audrey Hepburn are just two tantalising items out of the dozens of sumptuous pieces gathered for a new show in London celebrating Italian designer Valentino Garavani’s 50 years in fashion.

 “Valentino: Master of Couture” at Somerset House on the River Thames in central London features more than 130 pieces from a designer whose clients included Grace Kelly, Jackie Kennedy Onassis, Elizabeth Taylor and Princess Margaret.